On Subadditive Duality for Conic Mixed-Integer Programs: Main results

 The subadditive dual problem of~\eqref{eq:generic} is

 where $A^j$ (resp. $G^j$) denote the $j^\text{th}$ column of the matrix $A$ (resp. $G$).

 It is not hard to show that the subadditive dual~\eqref{eq:dualgeneric} is a weak dual to the primal conic MIP~\eqref{eq:generic}, that is, any dual feasible solution provides a lower bound for the optimal value of the primal (see, for instance, Proposition 3.2 in \cite{Moran}).
-The following result provides a sufficient condition for the subadditive dual to be a strong dual for~\eqref{eq:generic}, that is, there is zero duality gap and the subadditive dual is solvable.
+The following result provides a sufficient condition for the subadditive dual to be a strong dual for~\eqref{eq:generic}, that is, there is zero duality gap {\damr(i.e., $z^*=\rho^*$)} and the subadditive dual is solvable {\damr(i.e., there exists a function $f$ feasible for the dual such that $f(b)=\rho^*$)}.